Coronavirus: Dublin accommodation sourced for homeless people

 More than 650 apartments, hotel rooms and single-occupancy rooms have been sourced across Dublin for homeless people, and all emergency accommodation will stay open 24 hours a day during the coronavirus outbreak.

+The steps come amid “unprecedented demand on services for homeless families and individuals . . . over recent weeks”, they said.

-They will be welcomed by homeless people who in recent weeks have complained of having to leave their accommodation during the day, with one diabetic man choosing to self-isolate in his car as he feared for his health in shared hostel accommodation.
+The measure will be welcomed by many homeless people who in recent weeks have complained of having to leave their accommodation during the day, with one diabetic man choosing to self-isolate in his car as he feared for his health in shared hostel accommodation.

-“The opportunity to source such accommodation is an indication of the very significant change that has occurred in the private property market as a result of Covid- 19,” they say.
+“The opportunity to source such accommodation is an indication of the very significant change that has occurred in the private property market as a result of Covid- 19,” it said.
 “We will continue to source as much alternative accommodation as possible in the days and weeks ahead.

 “This additional accommodation for single persons will allow us to reduce the concentration of individuals (sharing) in our existing hostels, that will allow them to provide improved safe distancing options.